mathcodes/mathcodes/README.md

 <br/>

-✍️ &nbsp;&nbsp;...
-Mastering the implementation of AI into my products 🤖 🌱
+✍️ &nbsp;&nbsp;... mastering the implementation of AI into my products with [ChatGPT](https://chat.openai.com/chat) 🤖 🌱

 ✍️ &nbsp;&nbsp;... starting a new technical blog on Medium found [here](https://medium.com/@jcircle9)